WhiteflagProtocol/whiteflag-standard/wf-specification.md

     authentication data on the internet resource, this will never result in a valid digital signature as long as the private key remains secret.

-2. The second method uses a pre-shared token.
-The originator and a receiver exchange a token, which is not known to anybody.
-The the originator identifies himself by putting a combined hash of the token and the blockchain account in the initial authentication message.
-The receiver can verify now that the claimed blockchain address actually belongs to the originator who was in prior possession of the token.
-Note that the secret token itself is not revealed.
+2. The second method uses a pre-shared secret.
+The originator and a receiver exchange a seceret, not known to anybody else.
+The originator identifies himself by putting an authentication token derived from the shared secret in the initial authentication message, as proof of possession of the shared seceret.
+The authentication token is created by hashing the shared secret and blockchain address.
+The receiver can verify that the claimed blockchain address belongs to the originator, because he was in prior possession of the secret.
+Note that the secre itself is not revealed.
 The originator may do this multiple times with different tokens, different accounts and/or different receivers, and any combination of those.

 The initial authentication can be enhanced by using multiple initial authentication messages, i.e. by combining both verification methods,